b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 - 🧠 Think about the two execution contexts<!-- .element: class="fragment" -->
 - ✂️ Clearly separate code paths<!-- .element: class="fragment" -->
 ---
-Now let's talk about memory leaks...
+- Now let's talk about memory leaks...

 ### Oups... a memory leak

 <img src="images/goosebump-a-memory-leak.jpeg" style="max-height: 50vh"/>
+---
+- Our next story is about memory leaks
+- It is sad that we often miss this in front-end world.
+- Thanks to garbage collection
+- "Just close the tab bro", "Just restart your browser"
+- You can't be that careless on the server.

 #### Context ?